wp-plugins/validated-field-for-acf/readme.txt

 == Frequently Asked Questions ==
 = I've activated the Validated Fields plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
-Validated Field should appear as a new input type.
+Validated Field will appear as a new input type in the field group editor.

 == Screenshots ==
 1. Example configuration to validate a telephone number field.